papoose/papoose-test-bundles/README.md

 ### org.papoose.test.bundles.test-share ###

 A bundle whose bundle activator registers an instance of the `Share` service.
-This service can be used to share key value pairs between bundles.
+The service can be used to share key value pairs between bundles.
 This can be useful for test bundles that need to share their internal state when testing.